qoala/InvisibleInc-CommunityBugFixes/README.md

 Bug fixes for base game content by the community.
 Depends on Sim Constructor by Cyberboy2000.

 Some bug fixes can be enabled/disabled via campaign options.
+In general, if the vanilla behavior is a crash or a non-fatal invalid state (such as a stationary guard that's missing one of the data fields for normal stationary guard behavior), the default for this mod is to replace it with a valid state closest to what the calling function/script appears to have requested.
-See [FIXES.md](FIXES.md) for details.
+See [FIXES.md](FIXES.md) for details on individual fixes and their configuration options.

+## Credits

+Individual fixes are written by various members of the Invisible Inc community.
+See "Credit" lines on individual entries in [FIXES.md](FIXES.md).

 ## Contact